TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 #### Engrave trajectory

 - Visually, like the thermal lance.
 Calling it 'trajectory' may not be appropriate.
 It does not read the settings on the weapon.
+  - `Trajectory.Engrave.ApplyRangeModifiers` controls whether any applicable weapon range modifiers from the firer are applied to the engrave process.
   - `Trajectory.Engrave.SourceCoord` controls the starting point of engraving line segment.
 Taking the target as the coordinate center.
 Specifically, it will start from the firing position when set to 0,0 .
 The height of the point will always at ground level.
   - `Trajectory.Engrave.TargetCoord` controls the end point of engraving line segment.
 Taking the target as the coordinate center.
 The height of the point will always at ground level.
     - `Trajectory.Engrave.MirrorCoord` controls whether `Trajectory.Engrave.SourceCoord` and `Trajectory.Engrave.TargetCoord` need to mirror the lateral value to adapt to the current FLH.